ctboughter/AIMS/docs/source/AIMS_basics.rst

 .. code-block:: python

-    [Example file not yet on the GitHub] pep_input
+    [Example file from AIMS/app_data/pancreas_hla_atlas.csv]
-    APATPAVVL
-    PSPEAAVAV
-    VALGGPHDP
-    PAALPVPSL
-    PTAPVTPSI
-    CPGASQPIL
-    DRGSCGVTV
+    sequence
+    ALVSGNNTVPF
+    TYRGVDLDQLL
+    NYIDIVKYV
+    SYIPIFPQ
+    NYFPGGVALI
     .
     .
     .

+Example data provided from the HLA Ligand Atlas (https://hla-ligand-atlas.org/welcome).
 In future releases, data related to mass spectrometry approaches used for the identification of these peptides will be included in the analysis.
 Metadata will be included in additional columns of the csv.

 **Multi-Sequence Alignment Formatting**